 Publication Frequency: Quarterly (March, June, September, December)

-The International Journal of the Image encourages the widest range of submissions and aims to foster the highest standards intellectual excellence.
+The International Journal of the Image encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.

 Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research published in The International Journal of the Image.